Trauma Informed Practice

 How I work

-My Shiatsu is person-centred, focused on supporting my client's wellbeing, and quality of life, encouraging mind-body awareness.
+My Shiatsu is person-centred, focused on supporting your wellbeing, and quality of life, encouraging mind-body awareness.

-Supporting my clients is my very priority so when applicable I give them gentle and easy exercises – tailored to their needs – to enhance the effects of the shiatsu sessions.
+Supporting my clients is my top priority.
+When applicable, I provide gentle and personalized exercises to complement the benefits of the shiatsu sessions.

 Where you can find me